Diploma: Spain

 In the Kingdom of Spain, university diplomas are issued in the name of the King.
 As such, they are Public Official documents, strictly regulated and protected by the law.
-They are internationally recognized by the Hague Convention of October 5, 1961.
+They are internationally recognized by the Hague Convention of 5 October 1961.

 United Kingdom

 In the UK, diploma can refer to several different types of qualification but is never equivalent to a degree.
 A degree is higher than a diploma.
-One can never say that he finished a degree when he is only given a special diploma.
+One can never say that one finished a degree when one is only given a special diploma.
 A Diploma can be a qualification worth 37 or more credits on the Regulated Qualifications Framework, e.g. Entry Level Diploma, Level 3 Diploma.
 The Diploma of Higher Education is a higher education award equivalent to the second-year of a bachelor's degree.
 The Higher National Diploma is a vocational qualification at the same level.
 A Graduate Diploma is a one-year qualification at bachelor's degree level, normally taken by those who have already obtained a degree.
 A Postgraduate Diploma is an award at the level of a master's degree, but normally taking less time to complete.

 Some universities may offer other qualifications, such as the University of Cambridge's and the University of Oxford's Undergraduate Diploma (a 1-year, part-time course at the same level as a Diploma of Higher Education) and Undergraduate Advanced Diploma.
+The Undergraduate Advanced Diploma (UGAdvDip) is a FHEQ Level 6 award which is generally accepted as equivalent to a second bachelor's degree or a Graduate Diploma.
+Undergraduate Advanced Diplomas are only offered at the University of Cambridge and the University of Oxford.

 The document certifying the award of a degree is normally called a degree certificate in the UK, and details are printed in English, not in Latin.

-Undergraduate Advanced Diploma
+Undergraduate advanced diploma

-The Undergraduate Advanced Diploma (UGAdvDip or UGAD) is a FHEQ Level 6 award, the academic level is the equivalent to the final year of a bachelor's degree and they are generally accepted as equivalent to a Bachelor's degree or a Graduate Diploma.
-An advanced diploma is an undergraduate degree that prepares students to enter into a specific career or further study in an advanced degree, like a Master of Arts.
-After graduated from an Undergraduate Advanced Diploma, it enables student to apply for postgraduate studies such as Master's degree or Postgraduate Diploma.
-Even though they are considered equivalent to a Bachelor's degree they usually have a duration of two years and they can be offered both on a full time and a part time basis.
-Students are eligible to apply for College Membership and they are considered alumni of the universities they attended.
+The advanced diploma (AdvDip) is a FHEQ Level 6 award, equivalent to the final year of a bachelor's degree.
+They are generally accepted as equivalent to a bachelor's degree or a Graduate Diploma.
+An advanced diploma is a qualification that prepares students to enter into a specific career or further study in an advanced degree, like a Master of Arts.
+Even though they are considered equivalent to a bachelor's degree they usually have a duration of one or two years and they can be offered both on a full-time and a part-time basis.

 United States

-In the United States, the word diploma usually refers to the actual document, especially in the context of academic degrees earned at the college or university level.
+In the United States, the word diploma usually refers to the physical document, especially in the context of academic degrees earned at the college or university level.
 That is, Americans normally draw a distinction between a diploma as documentary evidence of the award of an academic degree, and the underlying degree itself (which is not called a diploma).